 Choose a topic to watch videos that answer real-life questions

-How have your family relationships changed?
+Q&A: How have your family relationships changed?

 They definitely got better; it brought my whole family together.
 I had a step brother who I didn’t see before I was injured for five years, he was living in California, and now I see him almost every single weekend.
 It definitely brings everyone together, so that was one thing that was positive about my injury.